-For 17 years, James Moharter suffered with a painful back injury that required increasingly powerful doses of pain medicine just to get him out of bed.
+For 17 years, James Moharter suffered from a painful back injury that required increasingly powerful doses of pain medicine just to get him out of bed.
 That changed in 2019 when Moharter received a spinal cord stimulation device at Duke.
-Today, his pain has been reduced by up to 80 percent, he’s off almost all pain medications, and he no longer needs a cane to walk.
+Today, his pain has been reduced by up to 80%, he’s off almost all pain medications, and he no longer needs a cane to walk.

 “I have a desire to get up and go do things,” Moharter said.
 “It’s just a whole different world.
 I count my blessings every day.”